SybelBlue/caltech-cs1-example/micropilot-pre-post-test/pre-post-test.md

 ## Write rspec unit tests for the `Book` class
 Write a suite of rspec unit tests to verify the desired behavior of the `Book.new` constructor and the `price_as_string` method.
 A reference sheet for basic rspec syntax is provided.

+## System Under Test 2
+This may be too much to ask during pre/post